William Abraham Bell: Final years

 By 1890, Bell had liquidated many of his holdings in the United States, whereupon he retired to England, entrusting the Briarhurst Estate to a pair of long-term employees.

 Around 1899, he invested some of his money in the Mobile Company of America, founded by magazine publisher, developer, and automobile enthusiast John Brisben Walker.
 Walker acquired the Stanley Brothers patents, bought parts of the former Ambrose Kingsland estate in North Tarrytown, New York, and built there a large factory to produce steam-powered "Mobiles."
 Walker began subdividing the northern segment of his North Tarrytown land, attempting to capitalize on the site's location along the Hudson River Railroad.
 One of his selling points for the residential development, called Philipse Manor in a confused reference to nearby Philipsburg Manor House, was the rail access, but this failed to materialize.
 The Mobile Company of America also failed: steam-powered carriages proved to be inferior to gasoline internal combustion vehicles.
 The heavily indebted Walker had to sell the North Tarrytown property to Bell, his investor.
 Drawing on his extensive experience in railroad development, Bell not only continued the residential construction at Philipse Manor but also made the rail service possible by building the station and presenting it to the railroad.
 Wealthy New Yorkers started eagerly buying homes in Philipse Manor.
-Today, the beautiful neighborhood is part of the village of Sleepy Hollow, and the Philipse Manor station is on the National Register of Historic Places.
+(Today, the picturesque neighborhood is part of the village of Sleepy Hollow, and the Philipse Manor station is on the National Register of Historic Places.)
+In 1914, Bell "swapped" the Philipse Manor property for a New York City skyscraper, the Jewelry Building at 303 Fifth Avenue, which was still owned by his descendants as of 2025.

 The Bells paid a last visit to Briarhurst and their Manitou resort in March 1920.
 Dr. Bell announced to newspaper reporters that this would be his last trip, saying he was no longer able to take the long sea voyage back and forth to England.
 On 6 June 1921, Bell died at the age of 81 of a heart condition.
 Cara lived until 1938, to the age of 85.